MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 - A Windows Container host enabled with Nested Virtualization.
 - The Windows Server 2016 Media - [Download](https://aka.ms/tp4/serveriso).

 > Microsoft Azure does not support Hyper-V containers.
-To complete the Hyper-V exercises, you need an on-prem container host.
+To complete the Hyper-V Container exercises, you need an on-prem container host.

 ## Windows Server Container